semgrep/semgrep-docs/docs/release-notes/august-2023.md

 ### Fixed

-- GitHub: Fixed a bug in which you can receive duplicate PR comments if they had installed more than one instance of `semgrep-app`.
+- GitHub: Fixed a bug in which you could receive duplicate PR comments if you had installed more than one instance of `semgrep-app`.

 ## Documentation and knowledge base updates